DPH is the art and science of improving the oral health of communities

 Program Description and Goals

-The NYU Lutheran DPH residency will prepare the resident to successfully challenge the certifying examination of the American Board of Dental Public Health (ABDPH) and to acquire practical public health skills that will facilitate meaningful employment in the public health field after graduation.
+Residents are prepared to successfully challenge the certifying examination of the American Board of Dental Public Health (ABDPH) and to acquire practical public health skills that will facilitate meaningful employment in the public health field after graduation.

 The DPH residency emphasizes the practical aspect of dental public health.
 Residents will spend the majority of their time developing and implementing one or more projects that are consistent with the interests of the resident and that also provide a tangible benefit to the host health center.
 These projects may include the development of preventive and outreach programs to improve access, projects to improve the management practices of the dental program, need assessments and program evaluations.
 Residents will develop the projects in collaboration with the academic advisor and the health center staff.